“Ode to a Nightingale” (1819) by John Keats

 Imagination plays a very important role in Ode to a Nightingale.
 The poet uses imagination as a way to escape from the harsh realities of life.
 Instead of relying on physical means like wine, he allows his poetic imagination to carry him into the natural world where the nightingale sings.
 Through imagination, he experiences the beauty of the forest, the fragrance of flowers, and the peaceful atmosphere of nature.
 For a short time, imagination helps him forget human suffering and feel connected with something eternal.
 However, this imaginative journey is temporary, and when the nightingale’s song fades, he returns to reality.

-5. How does the poet end the poem and what is its significance?
+5. How does the poet end the poem “Ode to a Nightingale” by John Keats and what is its significance?

 Answer: